As a courtesy to our students, BYU – Idaho provides information and guidance for the certification process in Idaho.

 We do not research or provide other states' rules, regulations and processes.

-WE DO process verification forms for students who are applying for certification in other states, if they are eligible for certification in the State of Idaho.
+WE DO process verification forms for students who are applying for certification in other states, if they are currently eligible for certification in the State of Idaho.

 - These forms should be sent to Sister Carol Frongner in the Student Teaching Office, along with the following information: